ivmai/bdwgc/README.md

 Cloning of `libatomic_ops` is now optional provided the compiler supports atomic intrinsics.

-If you are getting "syntax error near unexpected token ATOMIC_OPS" during configure execution, this means pkg.m4 cannot be found, most probably you should run `pkg-config` once before running `./autogen.sh` (autoreconf).

 Below we focus on the collector build using classic makefile.
 For the Makefile.direct-based process, typing `make check` instead of `make` will automatically build the collector and then run `setjmp_test` and `gctest`.